loganmarchione/hassos-addons/README.md

 # hassos-addons

-Logan Marchione Home Assistant Add-Ons
+Fork of Logan Marchione Home Assistant Add-Ons

+## Fork
+The fork is to attempt to implement TLS support.
+WIP Doesn't work yet.

 ## Installation